hpc2n/gpu-course/hands-ons/2.intermediate/2.gemv/README.md

  - Learn how to coordinate thread execution.
  - Learn how to manage matrices.

+## Remark

+The purpose of this hands-on is not to learn the optimal way of computing a matrix-vector multiplication.
+The goal is to learn about the shared memory etc.

 ## Instructions

  1. Carefully read through the `gemv.cu` file.
 Make sure that you have an idea